 6. In music with one neume per syllable, the number of syllables held is determined by accented (or virtually accented) syllable.

 6A.
-Lengthen the last syllable before the bar if the word there a monosyllable (e.g., "te").
+Hold the last syllable before the bar if the word there a monosyllable (e.g., "te").

 6C.
-If two syllables follow the accented one (e.g, "Dominus"), lengthen the last syllable only: it is considered "virtually accented."
+If two syllables follow the accented one (e.g, "Dominus"), hold the last syllable only: it is considered "virtually accented."

 6D.
 So, you never lengthen more than two syllables.

 6E.
-Finally, if you are singing a hymn, sequence, or other music with a poetic meter, ignore these rules and lengthen ONLY the last syllable of the line.
+Finally, again (see 6B above) if you are singing a hymn, sequence, or other music with a poetic meter, ignore these rules and hold ONLY the last syllable of the line.